 We were inspired by our whole school visit to the Story Museum in Oxford in June 2014 to base our new curriculum topics around the classic children's books in their 26 Characters Exhibition.
 We therefore launched the 2014 curriculum with a whole school topic on Peter Pan.

 Our curriculum encourages children to share their work and their learning with their parents and we plan to continue to conclude our topics with special afternoons hosted by the children who invite their parents and carers to take part in the learning.
 These days have been valuable and enjoyable for children, carers and teachers and a fantastic opportunity for the children to show off their creativity.
 Our Peter Pan exhibition included work completed in school as well as an amazing array of exhibits made at home.
 We were delighted to welcome approximately 150 visitors to enjoy this afternoon event.

 Our main aim is to foster a life-long love of reading in all our children but you can access a detailed review of how we teach reading skills by clicking on the link above.

 We really like this website for ideas: http://www.lovereading4kids.co.uk/

 How do we teach calculation in mathematics at Cholsey?
 Have a look at the OPEN schools' calculation policy which the maths leaders in all 5 of our schools have worked on, and Mr Hallion's powerpoint presentation below to find out more:

-We are currently (Spring 2016) trialling the Mastery approach to teaching mathematics and have two teachers on the national research programme run by the National Centre for Excellence in the Teaching of Mathematics (NCETM). https://www.ncetm.org.uk/resources/47230
+We use the Mastery approach to teaching mathematics and have had two teachers on the national research programme run by the National Centre for Excellence in the Teaching of Mathematics (NCETM). https://www.ncetm.org.uk/resources/47230